 Arlington County supports the creative process as a vital tool to maintaining a healthy and balanced life.

-We encourage people of all ages and abilities to participate in a wide variety of art classes, workshops, and open studio programs.
+We encourage people of all ages and abilities to participate in a wide variety of art classes, workshops, and studio programs.

 Art develops creative thinking, improves problem solving skills, builds self-confidence, reduces stress, and encourages social interaction.